By Joanne Jeffries. Last Updated August 20th 2021. Welcome to our guide to claiming for being injured by a falling object.

 - Helpful Resources

-This guide provides essential advice on how to go about making falling object injury claims.
-Whether the accident happened at work or in a public place, we explain who could be held responsible.
+This guide provides essential advice on how to go about making falling object injury claims including the claims process and the time limit you could have to claim if you’ve been hit by a falling object.
+Whether you suffered injuries from falling objects at work or in a public place, we explain who could be held responsible.
 We also provide advice on the duty of care employers owe those in the workplace.

 We have provided a table that offers information on the value placed on specific injuries that could be caused by falling objects.
 Additionally, we explain what special damages are and what you may be able to claim back for the losses and expenses you incurred.

-Lastly, the guide covers how Conditional Fee Agreements work and how you could benefit from having a No Win No Fee lawyer act on your behalf.
+Lastly, the guide to falling object accident claims covers how Conditional Fee Agreements work and how you could benefit from having a No Win No Fee lawyer act on your behalf.
 To find out more, please click on the sections provided below.